scicloj/metamorph.ml/README.md

 * Train a model
 * Predict on a trained model
 * Register a trained model
+* Find best model via hyperparameter optimisation

 ## model plugins

-`metamorph.ml` is a framework, only containing a single model type of a linear regression.
+`metamorph.ml` is a ML framework,  containing just a single model type of a linear regression.
 It is meant to be used together with other libraries, which contribute models:

 |library| url | descriptions